spring-projects-experimental/spring-boot-thin-launcher/README.md

 ### Gradle

-There doesn't seem to be an equivalent plugin in Gradle land, so we provide a thin launcher plugin specifically for creating the `lib.properties` file.
+There doesn't seem to be an equivalent plugin in Gradle land, so we provide a thin launcher plugin specifically for creating the `thin.properties` file.
 It is activated just by  e.g:

 ```groovy
 buildscript {